tstenner1/Weather-Comparison-HTML-CSS/README.md

 In building this dashboard, I created individual pages for each plot and a means by which we can navigate between them.
 These pages  contain the visualizations and their corresponding explanations.
 It also has a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

-### Website Requirements
+### Website Features

 * A [landing page](#landing-page) containing:
   * An explanation of the project.
   * Links to each visualizations page.
-There should be a sidebar containing preview images of each plot, and clicking an image should take the user to that visualization.
+There is a sidebar containing preview images of each plot, and clicking an image takes the user to that visualization.
 * Four [visualization pages](#visualization-pages), each with:
   * A descriptive title and heading tag.
   * The plot/visualization itself for the selected comparison.
   * A paragraph describing the plot and its significance.
 * A ["Comparisons" page](#comparisons-page) that:
-  * Contains all of the visualizations on the same page so we can easily visually compare them.
+  * Contains all of the visualizations on the same page so it is easy to visually compare them.
   * Uses a Bootstrap grid for the visualizations.
     * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.
 * A ["Data" page](#data-page) that: